Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

-‘Tapping’ for health of mind and body: Can something this simple really work?
+Tapping therapy for mind and body: Can something this simple really work?

-All over the world, there are people practicing something they call “energy tapping.”
+All over the world, there are people getting into tapping therapy.
 They say the East-West approach helps them with mind and body health, stress, and trauma.
-More and more scientists and health experts are proving its effectiveness.
-And it is increasingly being used in healthcare settings, including psychiatry.
-But, tapping is still not mainstream.
-And that may have something to do with the simple fact that it is so easy to use.
-After all, “something that simple can’t really work” is still an old perspective for many of us.
+More and more scientists and health care professionals agree.
+But, tapping therapy is not yet mainstream.
+And that can have something to do with the fact that it’s so easy to use.
+After all, “something that simple can’t really work” is a perspective that feels true for many of us.

 Life from the perspective of a sensitive Rainforest Mind (RFM)